 Students may ask the following:

 Make sure students are aware of the phenomenon they have just experienced: Food molecules "disappear" as they move through the digestive system.
 Ask them, "What are we trying to figure out here?"
 Listen for student responses to include ideas such as these:

-As you discuss students' ideas, help guide them to ask the driving question, "Why does some food disappear?" (or similar question).
+As you discuss students' ideas, help guide them to ask the driving question, "Why does some food disappear?" (or a similar question).
 Record the driving question on a shared classroom or virtual space.